TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-sqoopconnector.md

     cloudEnvironments="public"
 />

-# Azure HDInsight - Sqoop - how to use Apache Sqoop in HDInsight to import and export between HDInsight cluster and Azure SQL database or SQL Server database.
+# Use Apache Sqoop in HDInsight to import and export between HDInsight cluster and Azure SQL database or SQL Server database

 ## **Recommended Documents**